Yaakov Ades: Rabbinical court judge

 Rabbinical High Court, 1959.
-L. to r.: Rabbi Yaakov Ades, Rabbi Ovadia Hedaya, Rabbi Bezalel Zolty.
+From left: Ades, Ovadia Hedaya, Bezalel Zolty.

 In 1935 Ades, then a senior maggid shiur at Yeshivat Ohel Moed, was offered a seat on the Sephardic Beit Din of Jerusalem by the Rishon Le-zion, Rabbi Yaakov Meir.
 Ades filled this role until 1943.
 In 1944, he was asked to sit on the Sephardic Beit Din of Tel Aviv, and at the same time was appointed as the Rav of a Syrian synagogue in Tel Aviv.
 He would spend the entire week in Tel Aviv, only returning to his home in Jerusalem for Shabbat.

 In 1945 he was appointed as av beit din of the Sephardic Beit Din of Jerusalem.
 In 1953 he was asked to serve as Chief Rabbi of Israel, but declined.
 In 1955 he accepted a seat on the Beit Din HaGadol (Rabbinical High Court), first as a dayan and later as av beit din.
 His fellow dayanim included Rabbi Betzalel Zolty, Ashkenazi Chief Rabbi of Jerusalem, and Rabbi Yosef Shalom Elyashiv.
 Ades presided on the High Court until his death in 1963.

 Personal

-Ades was punctilious in his observance of mitzvot.
-He would spend hours selecting his arba'ah minim (the Four Species of Sukkot), examining hundreds of hadassim until he found the one that met all halakhic requirements.
-He was also known for his humility and modesty.
-Unbeknownst to his family, he would arise each night at midnight to study Kabbalah.

-Ades and his wife had seven sons and two daughters; one son and daughter died of pneumonia in their youth.
-In 1936 their firstborn son, Avraham Haim, died at the age of 16 after minor surgery.
-Three sons went on to become rabbinic leaders: